twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-12-practice-on-the-body-feeling-and-mind%zh.rst

 ==========================================
-Practice On The Body, Feeling And Mind
+Practice on The Body, Feeling And Mind
 ==========================================

 :date: 2019-01-13
-:modified: 2019-01-13
+:modified: 2019-05-12
 :tags: Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhmma Talks
 :category: path of nirvana
-:summary: Practice On The Body, Feeling And Mind (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)
+:summary: Practice on The Body, Feeling And Mind (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

 Dhamma Talks by Mogok Sayadaw; 3rd to 4th Jan.
 1960